m4bwav/get-title-at-url/README.md

     $ get-title-at-url "http://www.google.com"
 ```

-The getTitleAtUrl will use the callback function with the following signature callback(title, requestError).
+The getTitleAtUrl will return a promise that resolves to `{title, error}`.  `title` will be unset if `error` is present and vice versa.
-The requestError will be whatever error request passes back, the title will be empty if there was an issue.
+The `error` will be whatever error request passes back, the title will be empty if there was an issue.
 ## License

 MIT © [Mark Rogers](http://www.markdavidrogers.com)